“Basically, everything is one” (Barbara McClintock).

 Two friends meet at the bus station.
 One is waiting for bus #1, the other for bus #3.
 After a while bus #13 arrives and they say to each other: “How lucky we are.
 Now we can go together”.

 Romantic love - one of the most beautiful experiences.
 It gives us wings to fly through the skies in ecstatic embrace with our beloved.
 It inspires us to compose beautiful poetry, to create art and music.
 It transports us into paradise on this earth...
 But why is it often so short-lived?
 At first it appears as if it would last forever.
 And then often our wings fall off: we return from our dizzying flights of ecstasy to the sobering activities of everyday life and not rarely our beloved even becomes our enemy.
 Why is this so?
 It seems so because of fragmentation, most of which seems unconscious.
 We fragmented our beloved into the part we loved so passionately and the other part we could not accept.
 And that other part sooner or later takes revenge for having been ignored or suppressed.
 When it comes to the fore, it seems we barely recognize our beloved any more.
 Now she or he seems to be another person.
 How could we ever fall in love with that person, we ask.
 Or the initial romanticism lingers on but more or less overshadowed by aspects we don't like or cannot accept.
-Or those aspects become integrated into a more inclusive love (see, for example, Shellenbaum (1998) who distinguishes three stages in romantic love relationships: 1.
+Or those aspects become integrated into a more inclusive love.
+Shellenbaum (1998) distinguished three stages in romantic love relationships: 1.
 Fusion, which may be more or less illusory and therefore leads to the second stage: 2.
 Separation due to projection of the ignored and unaccepted parts, and 3.
 Reflection in which lovers become a mirror to each other, which leads to integration and/or acceptance of the beloved.
-It seems that only few lovers reach the third stage because many love relationships break apart in the second stage or they remain somewhere between the second and third stage).
+It seems that only few lovers reach the third stage because many love relationships break up in the second stage or they remain somewhere between the second and third stage.

-Another fragmentation that may destroy our romantic love is the tendency to more or less separate our beloved from the rest of the world.
+Another fragmentation that may destroy romantic love is the tendency to more or less separate the beloved from the rest of the world.
 When we are passionately in love, we want to be with our beloved and then we often - but not always - tend to ignore that that person is an integral part of the world, interconnected with it through numerous strands.
 If, consciously or unconsciously, for various reasons we try to cut these strands, we isolate our beloved and destroy our love.

 Now I can hear lovers and former lovers objecting that it is naive to reduce failure in love relationships to fragmentation.
 But I do not reduce it to fragmentation alone.
 I am only saying that fragmentation plays an important role in it.
 Besides fragmentation, there are many other factors involved some of which are included in the mandala of this book such as dynamics (impermanence), context-dependence, and complexity.
 And I do not want to say that romantic love needs to fail.
 There are romantic lovers who can deepen their romantic love and sustain it till the end of their lives.